When you have Type 2 Diabetes and you eat BLACK BEANS all the time

 What's the recommended serving size of black beans for diabetics?

 A typical serving size is about half a cup.
-However, it's essential to consult with a nutritionist or doctor based on individual health needs.
+However, it's essential to consult with a nutritionist or doctor based on individual health needs and how black beans blood sugar levels might be influenced.

 Can I eat black beans every day?

 While they are nutritious, it's essential to maintain a balanced diet.
-Diversifying your protein and fiber sources is always a good idea.
+Diversifying your protein and fiber sources is always a good idea, especially when considering black beans and diabetes.

 Do canned black beans have the same benefits as fresh ones?

-Canned black beans can be just as nutritious, but always opt for those without added salt or preservatives.
+Canned black beans can be just as nutritious, but always opt for those without added salt or preservatives to avoid negating the benefits for black beans diabetes management.

 How can I incorporate black beans into my diet without getting bored?